We'll send you updates from the blog and monthly release notes.

 Also, the two key problems we want to solve with this model are:

 In clickstream analysis, it is very useful to predict where the customers are more likely to click next, given their previously followed patterns.
-This insight can be used to create data-driven customer personas, influenced by their behavior.
+This insight can be used to create customer personas based on real user behavior.

-Because of the complex nature of the websites and applications these days, it can be difficult to obtain similar clickstreams.
+Because of the complex nature of the websites and applications, it can be difficult to obtain similar clickstreams.
 Any given user can follow multiple different paths and click sequences.
-Thus, it can prove to be quite a task to analyze these large numbers of monitored clickstreams.
+Thus, it can prove to be quite a task to analyze large aggregate numbers of monitored clickstreams.

 An easier option in such a scenario would be to group these clickstreams based on their similarity and user profiles.
-In this way, you can:
+This allows you to: